Enforcement Rules of the Name Act

 Article 1

-These Rules are enacted pursuant to Article 16 of the Name Act (hereinafter referred to as "this Act").
+These Enforcement Rules are formulated in accordance with the regulations in Article 16 of the Name Act (hereinafter referred to as "this Act").

 Article 2

-A foreign national or stateless person applying for naturalization to the Republic of China (hereinafter referred to as ROC) or who is to marry an ROC national, shall confirm his or her Chinese name in written form on the Marriage Registration; his or her children’s Chinese names are processed according to related laws.
+A foreign national or stateless person applying for naturalization to the Republic of China (below, the “R.O.C.”) or who is to marry an R.O.C. national, shall confirm his or her Chinese name in written form on the Marriage Registration; his or her children’s Chinese names are processed in accordance with related laws.

 A Chinese-language name in accordance with the preceding paragraph may be taken in the form of an original Chinese name or a transliteration.

-The Chinese name of a foreign national or stateless person who has undergone the naturalization process as the spouse of an ROC national should be based on the spouse’s name according to the ROC national household registration record.
+The Chinese name of a foreign national or stateless person who undergoes the naturalization process as the spouse of an R.O.C. national shall be based on the spouse’s name in accordance with the R.O.C. national household registration record.

-The Chinese name of a foreign national or stateless person, who has undergone naturalization while married to an ROC national before the permit, should be based on the name used when the application was made for naturalization.
+The Chinese name of a foreign national or stateless person, who undergoes naturalization while married to an R.O.C. national before the permit, shall be based on the name used when the application was made for naturalization.

-A foreign national or stateless person applying for naturalization to the Republic of China (hereinafter referred to as ROC) or who is to marry an ROC national, shall confirm his or her Chinese name in written form on the Marriage Registration; his or her children’s Chinese names are processed according to related laws.
+A foreign national or stateless person applying for naturalization to the Republic of China (below, the “R.O.C.”) or who is to marry an R.O.C. national, shall confirm his or her Chinese name in written form on the Marriage Registration; his or her children’s Chinese names are processed in accordance with related laws.

 A Chinese-language name in accordance with the preceding paragraph may be taken in the form of an original Chinese name or a transliteration.

-The Chinese name of a foreign national or stateless person who has undergone the naturalization process as the spouse of an ROC national should be based on the spouse’s name according to the ROC national household registration record.
+The Chinese name of a foreign national or stateless person who undergoes the naturalization process as the spouse of an R.O.C. national shall be based on the spouse’s name in accordance with the R.O.C. national household registration record.

-The Chinese name of a foreign national or stateless person, who has undergone naturalization while married to an ROC national before the permit, should be based on the name used when the application was made for naturalization.
+The Chinese name of a foreign national or stateless person, who undergoes naturalization while married to an R.O.C. national before the permit, shall be based on the name used when the application was made for naturalization.

 Article 3